-So, here are five simple, straightforward, cut-to-the-chase ideas of what you can do, today, to use food to boost your health!
+Here are five straightforward, flexible, accessible, and affordable ideas for what you can do today to use food to add nutrition, fun, and a boost to your health!

 One: Add herbs and greens